Robust leave-one-out cross-validation for high-dimensional Bayesian models: Computing Bayesian leave-one-out cross validation

 The estimator in \eqref{eq:mix_est} can also be interpreted as a self-normalized importance sampling estimator with importance distribution $q_{mix}(\theta)$ and target distribution $p(\theta|y_{-i})$, so that $w_i^{(mix)}(\theta)$ are unnormalized importance weights between target and importance distribution.
 We often use this formulation when proving theoretical results in Section \ref{sec:theory}.

-The proposed estimators $\{\hat{\mu}_i^{(mix)}\}_{i=1}^p$ retain the simplicity and computational practicality of the classical ones in \eqref{eq:post_est}.
+The proposed estimators $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ retain the simplicity and computational practicality of the classical ones in \eqref{eq:post_est}.
 In fact a single sampling routine is required, this time from $q_{mix}(\theta)$, and the total computational cost to obtain the $n$ estimators $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ is still $\Theta(Sn)$.
 The latter follows from two crucial remarks.
-First, evaluating $q_{mix}(\theta)$ up to normalizing constant requires $\Theta(n)$ cost using the last expression in \eqref{eq:mixture}, see also \eqref{eq:log_mixture} in Appendix \ref{sec:sampling_mix_implem}.
+First, evaluating $q_{mix}(\theta)$ up to normalizing constant requires $\Theta(n)$ cost using the last expression in \eqref{eq:mixture}, see also \eqref{eq:log_mixture} in the Supplement.
 Note that a naive use of the first expression in \eqref{eq:mixture} would instead incur in a $\Theta(n^2)$ cost.
 Second, computing $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ in \eqref{eq:mix_est} requires first an $\Theta(Sn)$ computation common to all $i$'s, namely the computation of $\{\sum_{j=1}^np(y_j|\theta_s)^{-1}\}_{s=1}^S$ and, given the latter, each $\hat{\mu}_i^{(mix)}$ can be computed at $\Theta(S)$ cost.
-See Appendix \ref{sec:eff_comp_estim} for more details.
+See Section \ref{sec:eff_comp_estim} in the Supplement for more details.

 Also, evaluating gradients of the log of the mixture distribution, $\nabla \log q_{mix}(\theta)$, involves an $\Theta(n)$ cost, analogously to gradients of the standard log-posterior $\nabla \log p(\theta|y)$, and the whole routine is trivial to implement in probabilistic programming languages that rely on gradient-based MCMC, such as \textsc{stan} \citep{stan}.
-In our numerical experiments, sampling from $p(\theta|y)$ and $q_{mix}(\theta)$ with \textsc{stan} required a comparable amount of time, with only a slight overhead for $q_{mix}$.
-See Appendix \ref{sec:impl} for more details on efficient and numerically stable implementation of the sampling procedure.
+In our numerical experiments, sampling from $p(\theta|y)$ and $q_{mix}$ with \textsc{stan} required a comparable amount of time, with only a slight overhead for $q_{mix}$.
+See Section \ref{sec:sampling_mix_implem} in the Supplement for more details on efficient and numerically stable implementation of the sampling procedure.
+A practical advantage of the estimators $\{\hat{\mu}_i^{(post)}\}_{i=1}^n$, however, is that they can re-use samples from $p(\theta|y)$ that might have already been drawn to perform posterior inferences.
+On the contrary, computing $\{\hat{\mu}_i^{(mix)}\}_{i=1}^n$ requires a separate sampling routine, specific for ELPD estimation purposes.